Textpattern : Articles

 The Versatility of a Textpattern Article

-A newspaper article normally consists of a headline, some text, and maybe an image.
+A newspaper article typically consists of a headline, some text, and maybe an image.

 A Textpattern article, on the other hand, can consist of all of those elements, or more, or fewer.